OKGenTool/okgentool/demo/readme.md

 ### Get Pet by ID
 Next we will implement the operation **Get Pet by ID**.
 Like in the previous operation, the `request` object contains the property used to make the HTTP request.
 In this case the property is `petId`.
-Like before, let's add the property in a local variable and use it to get the information from the internal services.
+Like before, we should add the property in a local variable and use it to get the information from the internal services.
+Here are how the final code should look like:

 ```kotlin
 fun OkGenDsl.petDSLRouting() {